Blessing1-bit/automatedreservationsystemproject/README.md

 - Significantly reduce the time required for making reservations.
 <br />

-<h2>Project Tas</h2>
+<h2>Project Task</h2>
-The following were conducted tasks to be to execute this project:
+I carried out the following tasks to be to execute this project successfully:

 - I prepared a High-level project plan and approach to guide project management activities.
 - RACI matrix to define stakeholders roles and responsibilities.